giraud/reasonml-idea-plugin/README.md

 :exclamation: This is a **work in progress**, the language has very basic - and partially implemented - functionalities.

+This code might change quite a lot or break in the future.

 ## Features

 - Structured view